Being a birdwatcher isn’t actually about having all the gear and knowing all the birds. Birdwatching really is just…watching birds!

 7. Open both eyes.
 You should now have clear stereoscopic view of your subject.

 Once you have completed this setup you should only have to adjust the diopter occasionally if it gets out of alignment or if other people are using the binoculars.
-Remember everyone’s eyes are different in how they focus and the amount of difference between each eye.
+Everyone’s eyes are different in how they focus.

 How to use your binoculars for birdwatching

-Always carry your binoculars hanging around your neck so that they are easily accessible.
+Carry your binoculars around your neck so that they are easily accessible.
 Before you start, adjust the focus to a moderate distance by focusing on something 20-30m away.

 1. Keep the bird in the center of your vision and follow it if it moves – do not look away.